 02 Premises licensing

-If you're charging for tickets to a film, check your venue has a premises licence.
+If you plan to make a profit from your screening, check your venue has a premises licence.

-If you’re charging for tickets at your screening, you will also need to check your chosen venue has a premises licence to exhibit films.
-This stipulation is part of the Licensing Act 2003.
+If you plan to charge for tickets to your screening to generate a profit, you will need to check your chosen venue has a premises licence to exhibit films as stipulated by the Licensing Act 2003.

-Check with your venue if they have an existing premises licence in place.
-Most public-facing venues already have one; if it’s a venue typically used for other types of entertainment (e.g. a theatre, community centre, concert hall or gallery) they almost certainly will do.
+In the first instance, check with your venue if they have an existing premises licence in place.
+Many public-facing venues do; if it’s a venue typically used for other types of entertainment (e.g. a theatre, community centre, concert hall or gallery) it almost certainly will.

-If unsure, it’s best to contact the licensing officer at your local authority for advice, but here’s some general background:
+If you’re unsure, it’s best to contact the licensing officer at your local authority for advice.